A2osX/A2osX/.Docs/Shell Developers Guide.md

 # A2osX Shell Developers Guide

-### Updated October 31, 2019
+### Updated November 19, 2019

 One of the most significant parts of A2osX is its shell which can perform both interactive and scripted tasks.
-With the interactive part of the shell you can perform many common and complex tasks using both built-in (native or internal to shell) and external (BINs or executables) commands.
+With the interactive part of the shell you can perform many common and complex tasks using both built-in (native or internal to shell) and external (BIN or executable) commands.
 Internal commands include CD (change directory), MD (make directory), PWD, DATE, etc.  External commands include CP (copy), RM (remove), CAT (display file contents), TELNET, etc.

-It should be noted, that it is possible to create and execute short scripts right on the interactive command line (these are run once and not saved like true scripts).
+It should be noted, that it is even possible to create and execute short scripts right on the interactive command line (these are run once and not saved like true scripts).
 An example

 ```
 FOR FILE IN `LS -C CT*`; CAT ${FILE}; NEXT
 ```

-In this example, the system will generate a list of files found in the current directory that match the CT* wild card and perform the CAT operation on each.
-The semicolons act as a line separator allowing you to type in multiple commands, or short scripts on a single line, to execute as a script.
+In this example, the system will generate a list of files found in the current directory which match the CT* wild card and perform the CAT operation on each.
+The semicolons act as line separators allowing you to type in multiple commands, or short scripts on a single line.

-This Developers Guide will cover the basic operation of the interactive shell, the available commands as well as creating and using complex scripts that can be run by the shell.
+This Developers Guide will cover the basic operation of the interactive shell, the internal shell commands and creating complex scripts that can be run by the shell.
+For information on external commands consult the **[A2osX Command Guide](.Docs/Command%20Guide.md)**.

 ## The A2osX Shell (SH)

 The default A2osX Shell, ./BIN/SH, is an A2osX external command program like many others included with A2osX.
 It is probably the most complex and capable, as suggested by its size compared to other commands (7K vs 1K for TELNET), and is the primary tool for interacting with the A2osX system.
-The SH shell is based somewhat on the Linux BASH shell, to the extend possible on an 8-bit machine.
+The SH shell is based losely on the Linux BASH shell, to the extent possible on an 8-bit machine.
 Alternative shells are planned for the future and will be announced as they become available.

 As the primary mechanism for working with A2osX, the SH shell is launched automatically when you log into A2osX.
 In the case where no ./ETC/PASSWD file is present, A2osX automatically logs you in as the ROOT user.
-When a user login occurs and SH is launched, it looks for a file called PROFILE in the users HOME directory and if found executes that script, so the information below on writing scripts applies to the PROFILE file.
+When a user login occurs and SH is launched, it looks for a file called PROFILE in the users HOME directory and if found executes that script, so the information below on writing scripts applies to the PROFILE script file.

 ### Interacting with the Shell

-To interact with the A2osX shell, you type commands at the presented prompt, which ends with a **$** character.
+To interact with the A2osX shell, you type commands at the prompt, which ends with a **$** character.
 The prompt usually includes your current working directory such as **/FULLBOOT/ROOT/$**.
 You can change the prompt by changing the **$PS1** variable (see below).
-At the **$** you can enter any of the valid internal shell commands or an external program name.
-For external programs, A2osX will search in the current directory and then in the directories specified in the **$PATH** variable.
+At the **$** you can enter any of the valid internal shell commands, an external program file name or a script file name.
+For external programs and scripts, A2osX will search in the current directory and then in the directories specified in the **$PATH** variable.

 #### Special Keys